Billings Montana Brain Injury Attorneys Near Me

 - Concussions are the most common type of head injury; it’s when the brain bounces against the walls of the skull.
 Minor concussions cause dizziness and nausea, while severe concussions can cause seizures, coma, and death.
 Many people do not realize they have a concussion right away, as symptoms may not appear for days or even weeks after the accident.
 This is why it’s important to always seek medical attention after an accident, even if you do not feel injured.

 - Edema, or swelling in the brain, can occur when something jolts the brain around inside of the skull.
 The skull does not allow room for the brain to swell, leading to a dangerous buildup of pressure in the brain.
 Edema is extremely serious and can often cause brain damage.

 Traumatic head and brain injuries can result in permanent disability, changing the victim’s life forever.
 A person with a traumatic brain injury may never be able to return to the job he or she had before the accident or live by him or herself.
 TBIs often result in lifelong medical costs, rehabilitation, and therapies.
-Even “minor” head and brain injuries can cause memory loss, trouble sleeping, changes in behavior, cognitive difficulties, and loss of motor function.
+Even “minor” head and brain injuries can cause memory loss, trouble sleeping, changes in behavior, cognitive difficulties, blurred vision and loss of motor function.

 What are Common Causes of Traumatic Brain Injuries?

 Traumatic brain injuries happen in a variety of ways in and around the Billings area.
 At the law firm at Heenan & Cook, PLLC, our skilled personal injury attorneys have experience in legal representation helping clients who have sustained brain injuries in the following ways:

 - Falls.
 These are a leading cause of traumatic brain injuries.
 A fall from any height that results in a person striking their head could cause a brain injury.
 Falls from ladders, off of scaffolding, down stairs, and from other heights can result in severe traumatic brain injuries.